-The MozRank and/or the ACRank is not as important here, but it does give some sort of indication quality, so you can deal with the links that are higher quality links first.
-You may need to use another tool to pull the PageRank of each URL if you want to do that.
-There are tools that will pull the PageRank, including OptiLink, IBP, Advanced Link Manager, and even some free bulk PageRank checkers.
+The Majestic Trust Flow and Citation Flow is not as important here, but it does give some sort of indication quality, so you can deal with the links that are higher quality links first.
 Having more data like this just helps you set priorities when dealing with links.
 In any case, the URL, Anchor Text, and Date found are all important.

 Obviously, if your website has been penalized and you’re certain that it’s because of paid links, then you’ll want to stop paying for those links, and get them removed.
 Keep in mind that just because you stop paying for a links doesn’t actually mean that the link has been removed.
 You’ll need to verify that the link has actually been removed.
 Some webmasters are just lazy and won’t take your link down, and there are other cases where it’s more difficult to remove links, especially if they are site-wide links.

 So what’s the next step?
 Remove all of the links, notify Google that they’ve been removed (using Google Webmaster Tools), and start replacing the links.
 Once the links are removed, you’ll need to keep track of them so that you can replace each one of those links with a non-paid link that is of equal quality.
-For example, if you had a text link from a PageRank 4 or ACRank 4 page, then you’ll want to get a non-paid link from a PageRank 4 or ACRank 4 page.
+For example, if you had a text link from a Trust Flow 30, then you’ll want to get a non-paid link from a Trust Flow 30 or higher page.
 To make sure that it’s replace properly, you’ll want the link to be on a page that has the same topic.
 And, this is where the ‘date found’ factor comes into play.